saesh/raytracer/README.md

 ![One Weekend scene](out/one-weekend.png "Example image of the One Weekend scene")

 Additionally the ray tracer supports loading of 3D models from `obj` files.

+Computation of samples per pixel are parallelized using [rayon](https://crates.io/crates/rayon).